PGCE Access Scholarship: Terms and Conditions 2019/20

 1. Award details

-The PGCE Access bursary is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (physical education)at Brunel University London in 2018.
+The PGCE Access Scholarship is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (physical education)at Brunel University London and the London Brunel International College in 2019/20.
 Other PGCE courses are excluded from this bursary due to the availability of Government funded bursaries.

 Value: £2,500 fee waiver, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).